fluidattacks/makes/README.md

     `$ mkdir -p makes/example`

-    We will place in this folder
+    We will place in this directory
     all the source code
     for the custom workflow called `example`.